LNST in containers

 1:1 mapping of containers to requirements

-class lnst.Controller.ContainerPoolManager.ContainerPoolManager(pools, msg_dispatcher, ctl_config, podman_uri, image, pool_checks=True)
+class lnst.Controller.ContainerPoolManager.ContainerPoolManager(pools, msg_dispatcher, ctl_config, podman_uri, image, network_plugin='netavark', pool_checks=True)

 This class implements managing containers and networks.
 It uses Podman API to handle operations with containers, the API needs to be running with root privileges.